tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 Continue with the slides by highlighting the following:

-* Cloud services are awesome tools for FinTech professionals.
-Students already have mastered several skills that will empower the cloud applications they will create.
+* Cloud services are fantastic tools for FinTech professionals.
+You already mastered several skills, such as Python, APIs, time series, classification algorithms, and NLP, that will empower the cloud applications you will create.

 * This journey starts by learning about unsupervised learning.